pkhead/cbeepsynth/README.md

     - Distortion
     - Bitcrusher
     - Panning
-    - Chorus (or is this an inst effect?)
+    - Chorus
     - Echo
     - Reverb
+    - Compressor/Limiter (in one)

 ## Building/Usage
 Clone or get this repository as a Git submodule